eddmann/eddmann.github.io/_posts/2015/2015-10-04-cartesian-product-in-javascript.md

 ---
 layout: post
 title: 'Cartesian Product in JavaScript'
-meta: 'Simple, functional manner in which to find the Cartesian product using JavaScript ES2015'
+meta: 'Discover how to compute the Cartesian product in a functional and immutable manner using JavaScript ES2015.'
+tags: javascript functional-programming
 ---

 This weekend I have had the chance to explore Cartesian products.
-The Cartesian product (cross-product) is essentially an operation which returns a product set from multiple supplied sets. <!--more-->
+The Cartesian product (cross-product) is essentially an operation that returns a product set from multiple supplied sets. <!--more-->
-When applied to more than a pair of sets it can be typically described as the n-fold Cartesian product.
+When applied to more than a pair of sets, it is typically described as the n-fold Cartesian product.
-Below is a simple JavaScript implementation which codifies this operation in an immutable, functional manner.
+Below is a simple JavaScript implementation that codifies this operation in an immutable, functional manner.

 ```js
 const flatten = arr => [].concat.apply([], arr);